-- a.
-Adaptation to Climate Change and Variability by Island Societies a-1.
-The small land area of islands and their vulnerability to natural threats raise the likelihood that they will be more affected by climate change and variability.
-Climate change and variability may affect islands through damage to coral reef and near-shore ecosystems due to sea surface temperature increase.
+a.
+Adaptation to Climate Change and Variability by Island Societies

+- The small land area of islands and their vulnerability to natural threats raise the likelihood that they will be more affected by climate change and variability.
+Climate change and variability may affect islands through damage to coral reef and near-shore ecosystems due to sea surface temperature increase and emerging ocean acidification.
 Climate variability already affects islands through changes in the intensity and frequency of disasters due to ongoing ENSO cycles, El Niño Modoki and other meteorological irregularities; and climate change is expected to increase possible variability and extremes.
-Understanding of data relating to climate/oceanic extremes and socio-economic indicators offer many important lessons to reduce vulnerability in islands.
+Understanding of data relating to climate/oceanic extremes and socio-economic indicators offer many important lessons to reduce vulnerability of islands (e.g., droughts caused by El Niño Modoki or urbanization).
 It is also important to undertake further targeted scientific research and to implement evidence-based, practical solutions to climate stress.
-This will engender long-term resilience and enable islands to - a-2.
+This will engender long-term resilience and enable islands to appropriately adapt to disasters and climate change impacts. - a-2.
 It is important to take measures to address the following three issues.
-First, as to global scale climate change, there is a need to deepen our understanding through observation and experimental research of vulnerable ecosystem services and resources (e.g., coral reefs, fish, mangroves, shoreline systems, etc.) Second, as to climate variability, basic climate monitoring capacity must be strengthened in small islands to provide critical baseline data and broader research on meteorological irregularities such as decadal climate cycles, ENSO and El Niño Modoki..
-Third, in terms of aggravation of local inshore marine environments caused by existing anthropogenic stress, appropriate action should be taken in line with Sub-section 2-1 of Section 2 of this document.
+First, as to global scale climate change, there is a need to deepen our understanding through observation and experimental research of vulnerable ecosystem services and resources (e.g., coral reefs, fish, mangroves, shoreline systems, etc).
+Second, as to climate variability, basic climate monitoring capacity must be strengthened in small islands to provide critical baseline data and broader research on meteorological irregularities such as decadal climate cycles, ENSO and El Niño Modoki.
+Third, in terms of aggravation of local inshore marine environments caused by existing anthropogenic stress, appropriate action and exploration of impact-response mechanisms should be taken in line with Sub-section 2-1 of Section 2 of this document.